maruel/dlibox/go/pio/DESIGN.md

-# pio - design
+# pio - Design

 pio is a peripheral I/O library in Go.
-The documentation, including examples, is at:
+The documentation, including examples, is at [![GoDoc](https://godoc.org/github.com/maruel/dlibox/go/pio?status.svg)](https://godoc.org/github.com/maruel/dlibox/go/pio) Usage and HowTos can be found at [USAGE.md](USAGE.md).
-[![GoDoc](https://godoc.org/github.com/maruel/dlibox/go/pio?status.svg)](https://godoc.org/github.com/maruel/dlibox/go/pio)

-It is recommended to look at the standalone executables in [cmd/](cmd/) for use cases.

 ## Abstract

-Go developped a fairly large hardware hacker community in because the language and its tooling have the following properties:
+Go developped a fairly large hardware hacker community in part because the language and its tooling have the following properties:

 * Easy to cross compile to Arm/Linux via `GOOS=linux GOARCH=arm go build .`.
 * Significantly faster to execute than python.
 * Significantly lighter in term of memory use than Java or node.js.
+* Significantly more productive to code than C/C++.
-* Builds reasonably fast on Arm.
+* Builds reasonably fast on ARM.
 * Fairly good OS level support: Debian pre-provided Go package (albeit a tad old) makes it easy to apt-get install on arm64, or arm32 users have access to package on [golang.org](https://golang.org).